taddmtii/ArrayViz/Documentation/paper.md

 English only (duh)
 Limited browser compatibility, with potential for explicit mobile support.

 Justification: The need for an educational tool is clearly imperative, one that allows students to step through array algorithms in a guided manner that emphasizes the crucial role of index variables and array operations.
 ArrayViz aims to bridge the present gap between theory and implementation.
+Current tools like PythonTutor, which also visualize Python code, is broad ....

 Objectives:
 Supports custom index variables